maochunguang/best-js-snippets/README.md

 *Note: this is a fork of [turbo-javascript](extrabacon/atom-turbo-javascript) that uses arrow functions by default and adds  more snippets for express,node-fs,dom-child and so on.*

 ## Snippets

 Snippets are optimized to be short and easy to remember.
 Some snippets are "chainable" and render differently when preceded by a ".".

-For example, `.fe` renders a chain-friendly version of the forEach snippet, while `fe` renders a full code block.

 ### Declarations